|Nutritional Guidelines (per serving)|

 Add green bell pepper and stir-fry them until softened.

-Turn down the heat to low.
+Turn heat to low.

 Add miso mixture and stir quickly with the ingredients.
 (If the sauce begins to burn, lower the heat some more and add 1-2 tbsp. of water to the pan)